+Fitzroy Readers are Australia’s best known and oldest literacy program.
 The Fitzroy Readers were created by Faye Berryman AM and Philip O’Carroll for use in the classrooms of Fitzroy Community School.
-Faye brought the experience of teaching English at secondary level, while Philip contribute knowledge acquired as a university lecturer in logic and linguistics.
-Their program, utilising their combined skills, has for decades promoted reading mastery at Fitzroy Community School and further afield.
+Faye brought the experience of teaching English, while Philip contribute knowledge acquired as a university lecturer in logic and linguistics.
+Fitzroy Readers, utilising their combined skills, has for decades underpinned the school’s literacy achievements.

 Faye and Philip did not have any plan to write a literacy program when they started a school.
 Starting a school and raising a brood of seven children felt like more than enough.
 But, write one they did for the simple reason that they could not find a program that they felt confident would support the acquisition of literacy.
 In 1976, whole language programs were the only programs produced by curriculum providers and promoted by education authorities.
 Whole language, embedding guessing as part of its ‘strategy’ simply felt like a recipe for confusion.
 Faye and Philip investigated a range of providers and programs, but remained unconvinced as to their efficacy.
 So, after an extensive search through the programs available for use in primary schools at this time, they felt that they had no choice but to write their own.
 Their program was structured to build knowledge upon knowledge, replacing the guessing of whole language approaches with sequential skill acquisition.
 In 1976 they were an outlier, summarily dismissed by education authorities.
 Now, five decades on, their program is the reference point for literacy education.
 Their approach is now known as systematic phonics and is the gold standard, building literacy and confidence in equal measure.